tribusonz-2/prime_gamma_theorem/README.md

 $$ \ln(p!) = \ln((p-1)!) + \ln(p), p  \notin \mathbb{P} $$

 When $p!$ is equal to a prime number, the natural number or prime number obtained by subtracting 1 from $p$ has the term $\ln(p)$ as the difference.
 It seems strange at first glance.
 Because it's a theorem.
+This equation does not limit $p$ to only prime numbers.
+They are equal even if $p$ is a natural number.
+So, that means 1+1=2.
 If someones asking it "1+1 equals 2, right?", they will most likely answer, "Yes". - This isn't such a strange conversation.
-If someones asking it "Adding ln((n-1)!) and ln(n) equals ln(n!), right?", Would the answer be "yes"?
+If someones asking it "Adding ln((n-1)!) and ln(n) equals ln(n!), right?", would the answer be "yes"?
 This equation has no explanation.
 There are many ways to explain that adding 1 and 1 equals 2.
 So this "equation" can be explained.
 However, the equation for the prime gamma integral has no explanation.
 It appears out of nowhere.